WIC in Vermont

 - Treat staff and vendors with courtesy and respect

 - WIC foods are for the participating family member.
 You cannot sell or give away your WIC foods or infant formula.
-Contact your district office if your food order needs to be changed, or if you want food deliveries stopped for a short time while you are away from home.
+Contact your district office if your food order needs to be changed.

 - Call your district office about any changed in your name, address, telephone number, income or Medicaid status.

 - If you move, ask WIC staff how to transfer your WIC to a new location in Vermont or another state.